apinf/apinf-administrator-handbook/configuration.md

 The Github configuration takes two values, a **Client ID** and **Secret key**.
 You can obtain these values by [setting up a Github application](https://developer.github.com/guides/basics-of-authentication/) from your Github user account.

+## Adding APIs

+The **Adding APIs** section of the settings allows you to restrict the platform, so that only Admin users can add APIs.

+## API Documentation Editor

+Apinf is able to integrate with the Swagger Editor.
+To enable the API Documentation Editor feature, you should have already deployed the Swagger Editor, so that it is accessible via URL.
+Alternatively, you can link to the [Swagger Editor demo](http://editor.swagger.io/), assuming that it is accessible via HTTPS.